Nitro Fatty Acids

 Structural formulae for the nitrohydroxy derivatives of oleate and linoleate

-Further related metabolites, which have been characterized and are presumed to be formed by comparable mechanisms, include nitro-allyl derivatives of various fatty acids, including oleate, in which both the position and configuration of the double bond is changed.
-In addition, simple (non-nitrated) geometrical (trans) isomers of unsaturated fatty acids can be produced as a by-product of a nitration reaction, and those derived from arachidonate are of special biological relevance.
+Other related metabolites to have been characterized and presumed to be formed by comparable mechanisms, include nitro-allyl derivatives of various fatty acids, including oleate, in which both the position and configuration of the double bond is changed.
+In addition, simple (non-nitrated) geometrical (trans) isomers of unsaturated fatty acids can be produced as a by-product of a nitration reaction, and those derived from arachidonate are of special relevance.

 Structural formulae for nitro-allyl fatty acids